jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

       # - { role: gmond, tags: ['gmond'] }
       # - { role: ganglia-nagios-client, tags: ['ganglia_nagios'] }

-## Add monitoring to multiple clusters with/without installing the monitoring server
+## Add Monitoring To Multiple Clusters With/Without Installing The Monitoring Server
 This project supports add monitoring to the hosts bearing multiple kubernetes clusters, with or without the monitoring server has been setup.

 The actions taken for multiple clusters are: